gunnarro/brainstorm/README.md

 ### Docker
 Docker works by providing a standard way to run your code.
 Docker is an operating system for containers.
+Build and scale distributed application architectures by taking advantage of standardized code deployments using Docker containers.

 ### Helm
 Helm is a package manager for Kubernetes.
 It allows you to package and release applications as tarballs (called charts) into a versioned repository and then lets you install, upgrade or remove the apps.